karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

 ---
-title: 'Unblocking Students, One Papercut at a Time'
+title: 'Unblocking Students and Evolving the Ecosystem'
-excerpt: 'Small bugs in open source might seem not worth fixing, but for students, they can be real blockers.
+excerpt2: 'Small bugs in open source might seem not worth fixing, but for students, they can be real blockers.
 By reporting and fixing these “papercuts” in open source projects, I aim to remove barriers so students can focus on learning.'
+excerpt: 'My effort to fix small bugs (papercuts) and support ecosystem, with an aim of removing barriers for students and encouraging open source adoption'
 date: '2025-05-06'
 ---